Dear Perfect Client,

 You’ve given me the freedom and happiness I craved from my entrepreneurial journey.
 It is because of *YOU* that I’ve been able to to build a stable business despite 5 moves in the last 8 years.
-It’s because of YOU that I wake up every day inspired and ready to help build meaningful brands.
+It’s because of YOU that I wake up every day inspired and ready to help grow and evolve meaningful brands.
 And it’s because of YOU that I’m so filled with joy that I sat down to write a love letter.
 (Sorry, hubs.)

 What I’m saying is, THANK YOU.
 Thank you for being out there, for existing, for finding me.
 Thank you for working with me and trusting me with your life’s work.
 Thank you for being a dreamer AND a doer; not one or the other.
 Thank you for working hard to bring your dreams to fruition, and for involving me in the process.
 And most of all, thanks for being my muse.
 I couldn’t do it without you!

 All my love,

 I have a fear as an entrepreneur.
 Maybe you have the same one.
 In fact, I’m willing to bet you do.
 I’m going to come right out and say it: I’m afraid of saying no to a potential client.